Shamshad Begum: Personal life

-Shamshad Begum was born in Lahore, British India (present-day Pakistan) on 14 April 1919 the day after the Jallianwala Bagh massacre took place in nearby Amritsar.
+Shamshad Begum was born in Lahore, British India (present-day Pakistan) on 14 April 1919. the day after the Jallianwala Bagh massacre took place in nearby Amritsar.
+Though many records originally listed her birthplace as Amritsar, her daughter, Usha Ratra, clarified in a 2013 interview that Begum was born in Lahore into a conservative Punjabi Muslim family, noting that her father worked as a mechanic (mistry).
 She was one of eight children, five sons and three daughters, born to a conservative Punjabi Muslim family of limited means.
 Her father, Mian Hussain Baksh, worked as a mechanic and her mother, Ghulam Fatima, was a pious lady of conservative disposition, a devoted wife and mother who raised her children with traditional family values.
-Shamshad Begum started singing at weddings and social events at age 12 despite family objections where her father insisted that she wear a 'burka' during her initial recordings and not be photographed.
+Despite family objections, Shamshad Begum started singing at weddings and social events at the age of 12.
+During her initial recordings, her father insisted that she wear a burqa and not be photographed.

 In 1932, the teenage Shamshad came in contact with Ganpat Lal Batto, a Hindu law student who lived in the same neighbourhood and who was several years older than her.
 In those days, marriages were performed while the bride and groom were very young, and Shamshad's parents were already looking out for a suitable partner for her.
 Their efforts were on the verge of bearing fruit in 1934, when Ganpat Lal Batto and Shamshad made the decision to marry each other.
 In 1934, despite strenuous opposition from both their families due to religious differences, 15-year-old Shamshad married Ganpat Lal Batto.
 The couple had but one child, a daughter named Usha Ratra, who in due course married a Hindu gentleman, Lieutenant Colonel Yogesh Ratra, an officer in the Indian Army.